 They include Kirsten Brazier, an aviation professional and mentor of young women in science and technology; Dr. Nadine Caron, Canada’s first female indigenous surgeon and an advocate for northern, remote, and Aboriginal communities; Andy Sidhu, the founder and publisher of The Patrika, Abbotsford’s English-Punjabi bilingual newspaper; and Tamara Taggart, co-anchor of CTV Vancouver’s News at Six and advocate for people with disabilities.

-“I am once again extremely impressed with the achievements and inspirational stories of the people we will be conferring our highest honour upon,” said UFV President Mark Evered, who will be presiding over his last Convocation ceremonies before retiring at the end of June.
-“They all exemplify the values of excellence and service to community that we hold dear at UFV.”
+“I am extremely impressed with the achievements and inspirational stories of the four individuals receiving our highest honour,” said UFV President Mark Evered.
+“They each exemplify the values of excellence and service to community that we hold dear at UFV.”

 Kirsten Brazier is president of the Achieve Anything Foundation, based in Langley.
 She formed the organization to develop and implement projects and programs aimed at inspiring female leaders in STEM (science, technology, engineering, and math), and STEM-based fields such as aviation, aerospace, and the marine and defence sectors.
 Brazier is the founder of the extremely popular annual The Sky’s No Limit — Girls Fly Too! event, which has provided more than 20,000 young women with an introduction to aviation through a free introductory flight.
 Brazier is an aviation professional with 24 years’ experience as a pilot (airplanes and helicopters).
 She also has excelled in aviation operations and management, aviation consulting, mentoring, and community outreach.

 Brazier will receive her doctorate at the 9:30 am ceremony on June 6.